 3 The Staten Island Ferry

 The Staten Island Ferry has some of the most remarkable views of Southern Manhattan – in fact these are views you don’t get from anywhere on the island – and the best thing: you don’t have to pay a cent for these stunning views.
-My tip is to take a ferry over to Staten Island about 20 minutes before sunset, and the next one back, so that you get to see the Manhattan skyscrapers bathing in a wonderful orange light, and a fully lit-up city on the way back.
+My tip is to take a ferry over to Staten Island about 20 minutes before sunset, and come back on the first ferry after sunset, so that you get to see the Manhattan skyscrapers bathing in a wonderful orange light, and a fully lit-up city on the way back.

 Another one of Brooklyn’s East River beaches, but the views from here are very different from the Pebble Beach vistas in #1 since the river makes a big turn and you’re much further north.
 Featured in your views here are the Williamsburg Bridge and the southern Manhattan skyscrapers to the south and the midtown skyscrapers including the Empire State Building and the Chrysler Building to the north.

-Extra tip: If you happen to be in New York over the weekend, plan your visit for a Saturday and combine it with a stroll over the Smorgasburg food market, which takes places every Saturday in East River State Park between April and November (11am – 5pm).
+Extra tip: If you happen to be in New York over the weekend, plan your visit for a Saturday and combine it with a stroll over the Smorgasburg food market, which takes places every Saturday in Marsha P Johnson State Park between April and November (11am – 5pm).
 You can sample some of New York’s best restaurants, coffee shops, ice cream sandwiches, pizza, lobster rolls and lots of yummy ethnic food from 100 vendors..
-One of my favorite markets in New York City!
+It’s one of my favorite markets in New York City!

 5 The Roosevelt Island Aerial Tramway